mdantonio-c/mistral-hub/docs/README.md

 ![](icon3.png)

-Moreover the user can delete a request by clicking the trash bin icon.
+The requests cannot be canceled: clicking the trash bin icon deletes only the associated output file upon request (extraction data).
+Once deleted, it will obviously no longer be possible to download this file.

 The situation of the user disk quota occupation is shown on the widget "Storage" on the left.